 Personalize on the cheap

-- Personalized stickers can be purchased from eBay and Etsy for a few dollars.
+- Personalized stickers can be purchased from Amazon.
 These add a touch of exclusivity to your favors and take them to the next level without costing you much at all.

 - DIY where you can!

 - Try clear bags of popcorn with the same message!
 Clear bags can be purchased from the dollar store